 We will now plot the market returns and our strategy returns to visualize how our strategy is performing against the market.
 For this, we will import matplotlib.pyplot.
 We then use the plot function to plot the graphs of Market Returns and Strategy Returns using the cumulative values stored in the dataframe trade_dataset.
 We then create the legend and show the plot using the legend() and show() functions respectively.
 The plot shown below is the output of the code.
 The green line represents the returns generated using the strategy and the red line represents the market returns.

 Now you can build your own Artificial Neural Network in Python and start trading using the power and intelligence of your machines.
+Apart from Neural Networks, there are many other machine learning models that can be used for trading.
 The Artificial Neural Network or any other Deep Learning model will be most effective when you have more than 100,000 data points for training the model.
 This model was developed on daily prices to make you understand how to build the model.
 It is advisable to use the minute or tick data for training the model, which will give you enough data for an effective training.

 Disclaimer: All investments and trading in the stock market involve risk.
 Any decisions to place trades in the financial markets, including trading in stock or options or other financial instruments is a personal decision that should only be made after thorough research, including a personal risk and financial assessment and the engagement of professional assistance to the extent you believe necessary.
 The trading strategies or related information mentioned in this article is for informational purposes only.

 - Artificial Neural Network Using Keras Python Code